The Mirage of the “Best Chef’s Knife” Review: Why the Lists Are Fake

 In reality, a knife being razer sharp is way down on the list of important aspects of a quality knife.
 Many knives have the ability to be sharpened to a razer edge!
 Just because they made sure to sharpen a knife until you can shave with it before it leaves the factory, does not mean it’s a quality knife that will last decades.
 My friend Ben once sharpened an axe blade and shaved with it!
 Need I say more?
 More than sharpness, a quality chef’s knife can and should last decades.

-The thickness of the blade matters a great deal.
+To be abundantly clear, the thickness of the blade matters a great deal.
 Not only in how the knife reacts to sharpening, but also in how it feels when you’re working with it, and what the knife can do.
 It makes no sense to compare thin-bladed chef’s knives in the same review as heavier ones.
 These cannot meaningfully be compared to each other because they are simply not suitable for the same work.
 And yet, reviewers compare them all the time in their huge lists.

 While they claim to be testing the knives based on some mysterious algorithm only they understand, all they are really doing is telling you that the knife cut things well.
 Look at the leading knife review from Serious Eats.
 The language used is about as precise as horseshoes.
 However, the problems with this and most other such reviews go much deeper than what I’ve discussed.